soulbiz/logging-elk/README.md

 **Kibana** is an analytics and visualization platform that can be used to search and view the data that Elasticsearch has indexed.
 It has a browser-based interface that enables you to check your data or queries in real time and generate custom graphics.

-**Elasticsearch** is the main non-structural database in our setup.
-It is a full-text search and analytics engine which allows to store, search and analyze big volumes of data efficiently.
-It can be a single server (node) or a cluster (collection of many nodes).
+**Elasticsearch** is the main search engine in our setup.
+Backed by Apache Lucene (an information retrieval software library), it is a full-text search and analytics engine which allows to store, search and analyze big volumes of data efficiently.
+Its structure makes it more efficient than text-based common databases such as MongoDB.
+It can work as a single server (node) or a cluster (collection of many nodes).

 The Elasticsearch structure works as follows: